• Skip to primary navigation

 • Place half of the flour into a small sized bowl and set aside.

 • One by one, dip the onion slices into the bowl of plain flour mixture.
+If by chance the flour isn't sticking to the onions you can lightly mist them with water.

 • Pour bread crumbs into a shallow bowl.
 Finally, dip the onion ring into breadcrumbs so it's completely covered.
+I like to have a paper towel nearby and wipe my fingers off regularly to prevent clumping.

 • Bake until onion rings are golden brown, 17 to 20 minutes.
 At the 10 minute mark, flip the onion rings so they're evenly crispy.
 Remove from oven and serve!

-Keyword:baked onion rings
+Keyword: baked onion rings

 Did you make this?I love seeing what you’ve made!
 Tag me on Instagram at @BrooklynFarmGirl and don’t forget to leave a comment & rating below.